-If you see a reflection of the light source in your computer, tv, or art, move the light or move the reflective surface.
+If you see a reflection of the light source in your computer, TV, window, or art - move yourself, the light source, or move the reflective surface.

 The two photos show the same creek.
 In one image you can see the rocks below the surface, in the other the reflection of the sun on the surface prevent you from seeing what is beyond.
 This example shows how important it is to calculate the angle of your light source and the reflections it will create.